WebberZone/autoclose/docs/01-acc-getting-started/autoclose-settings.md

 One URL per line.
 Pings to any of these URLs are blocked in addition to self-pings.

 **Default:** empty

+### Age per post type

+Overrides **Close pingbacks/trackbacks on posts/pages older than** for individual post types, using the same value semantics as the comments **Age per post type** setting above (`-2` uses the global age, `-1` never closes, `0` or higher is an explicit age in days).

+**Default:** `-2` for every post type.

+### If you deactivate this plugin

+The settings page also explains what happens when you deactivate AutoClose:

+- Comments, pingbacks, and trackbacks already closed by AutoClose stay closed.
+- Scheduled and per-post closing stop running, so nothing more will be closed automatically.
+- A temporary reopen window that is still active when you deactivate may no longer close automatically once it ends.
+- Post revision limits set here stop applying; WordPress' own default or another plugin's limit takes over.
+- Revisions already deleted are not restored.

 ## Revisions